LIVE ZOOM: Ask a Lawyer: Landlord-Tenant Law & Eviction

---- CLASS HELD VIA ZOOM.
+---CLASS WILL BE HELD VIA ZOOM WEBINAR.
 ZOOM INFORMATION WILL BE EMAILED TO REGISTRANTS PRIOR TO CLASS START TIME ---

-Registration fees: FREE
+Registration fee: FREE

-No legal advice: LA Law Library does not provide legal advice.
+LA Law Library does not provide legal advice: LA Law Library does not provide legal advice.
 LA Law Library provides legal resources and assistance with legal research as an educational service.
 The information presented in this program is not legal advice and is provided solely as an educational service to our patrons.
 For legal advice, you should consult an attorney.

 Class covers: